Copyright 2011 James Marsh

 largest of which is Little Last Chance Creek.

-The river leaves the Sierra Valley to enter a gorge farther
+Further downstream, the river leaves the Sierra Valley to

-Nelson Creek, Onion Valley Creek, Bear Creek, Willow
+area including Nelson Creek, Onion Valley Creek, Bear

-Creek and the North Fork Middle Feather River.
+Creek, Willow Creek and the North Fork Middle Feather

 The Middle Fork Feather River continues through another